 One third of the world’s population now has at least one social media account.
 According to Smart Insight’s Digital Marketing Trends, Facebook alone has almost 1.6 billion active users, and social media usage is up for 10% compared to 2015.

 With such a significant amount of time online devoted to social media platforms, there is a huge potential for advertising, marketing and monetizing users via social commerce.
-In 2015, some of the biggest social media sites like YouTube, Twitter and Instagram even started introducing commerce options – acting as the middle man between shoppers and businesses.
+In 2015, some of the biggest social media sites like YouTube, Twitter and Instagram even started introducing commerce options – acting as the middle man between shoppers and businesses according to a recent social commerce report.

 Furthermore, online shoppers have now become more “brand aware” through social media usage, and according to GWI research, many of them are using their social media accounts to research various services and products.
 And while social media conversion rates are still considerably lower than those of email and organic search results, these platforms have become powerful tools that encourage brand loyalty, and are a great way to promote the values of your brand.